MartinToruan/go-workers/readme.md

 Jobs are buffered to channel and spawned workers will consume buffered jobs concurrently.

 Behavior :
-1. If the channel buffer is full, the job will be disbanded.
-2. If job failed, the job will be retried by the workers.
+If job failed, the job will be retried by the workers.

-See examples to use this with **TDK - REST/ GRPC**

 ## How to use